mrommel/Colony/README.md

 # Colony

 ## Todo
-- add city screen
 - show collected coins in win dialog
 - add global player score
 - add new player input / add player switcher in options (logout)
 - let player select a civilization
-- pirates gets 20 coins from you
+- pirates gets some coins from you or trader
 - fight between units (pirates)
 - release scout for exploration
 - booster: wind, telescope - more sight, canon, yields, more time (clock), magnet (collect coins in area) - incl 'shop' and detail screen - find them on the map